Cash on Delivery Available. Shop Now!

 Ayurveda is not just science that deals with diseases and their treatment.
 It is a way of life that describes how to stay healthy and improve longevity.
 For the same reason, most of the classical texts in Ayurveda dedicates itself to the prevention of diseases, ways to stay healthy and improving immunity, before digging into diseases and its treatment.
 Acharya Charaka says, “Swasthasya SwasthyaRakshanam”, that is the primary focus of Ayurveda is preserving the health of healthy persons.
 Now, this gains more importance during this modern era, when we are encountered with new viruses and pathogens on a daily basis and have to survive such odds.

+The role of Ayurveda in immune protection cannot be emphasised enough.
 The preventive measures described in Ayurveda against diseases indirectly results in boosting up the immunity of the individual.
 So, let us have a close look at what Ayurveda says to boost up the immunity so that it helps prevent diseases and stay healthy.

 A proper immune system is a complex yet sophisticated balancing act.
 Maintaining the equilibrium of doshas and boosting up the immunity by resorting to Ayurveda ensures an optimally functioning immune system, which in turn helps in disease prevention.
 Love your body in every possible way and experience how it loves you back by maintaining optimal immunity and ensuring freedom from diseases.